-over appropriate access rights to assess whether only appropriate users had the ability to create, modify or delete user accounts for the relevant in-scope applications.
-We also tested the operating effectiveness of controls around system development and program changes to establish that changes to the system were appropriately authorized, developed and implemented.
+We understood and assessed the overall IT control environment and the controls in place which included controls over access to systems and data, as well as system changes.
+We adjusted our audit approach based on the financial significance of the system and whether there were automated procedures supported by that system.
+As part of our audit procedures we tested the operating effectiveness of controls over appropriate access rights to assess whether only appropriate users had the ability to create, modify or delete user accounts for the relevant in-scope applications.
+We also tested the operating effectiveness of controls around system development and program changes to establish that changes to the system appropriately authorized, developed and implemented.
 Additionally, we assessed and tested the design and operating effectiveness of the application controls embedded in the processes relevant to our audit.

-The Group's disclosures about its IT systems and related IT general and application controls are included in section System of internal controls and IT Controls in the consolidated business report.
+The Company's disclosures about its IT systems and related IT general and application controls are included in section System of internal controls and IT Controls of the Business report.